demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-vulnerability-comment-list

 ***
-List vulnerabilities comments.
-If a comment_id is given, the command will return the information about the wanted comment.
+List the vulnerability comments.
+If a comment_id is given, the command will return the information about the specific comment.

 #### Base Command